 Not Lost In Translation: Brands on Pinterest and Instagram

-Visual social media platforms, such as Pinterest, Vine, SnapChat and Instagram, are transforming the landscape of advertising.
-One of the defining characteristics of our age is the ability of anyone, with internet access, to communicate instantaneously to a global audience.
-Visual narratives transcend these limitations while evoking powerful emotional responses from the consumer of the media.
+Visual social media platforms, such as Pinterest and Instagram, are transforming the landscape of advertising.
+One of the defining characteristics of our age is the ability of anyone, with internet access, to communicate instantaneously to a global network.
+Visual narratives transcend the limitations of language while evoking powerful emotional responses from the consumer.
 They allow for a real-time narrative.
-In an instant, brands can communicate with millions through shared photos or videos.
+In an instant, brands can communicate with billions through shared photos or videos.
 It is a form of communication that is not lost in translation.

-In the worlds of Instagram and Pinterest, brands are equal opportunity participants.
-Narratives told through images bypass the barriers of language.
+In the world of Instagram and Pinterest, brands are equal opportunity participants with consumers.
 Brands create stories that entice and capture consumers’ attention to leverage their influence.
 Users interact with the brand by commenting, liking, or ignoring.
 In an instant, you know if you have a hit or a dud.
 When something is a hit, it is popular, but more importantly, it becomes influential.
 The relationship between brands and consumers has become peer based.